learn-co-curriculum/phase-1-array-foreach-method/README.md

-# forEach: The Unexpressive collection-processing method
+# forEach: The Unexpressive Collection-Processing Method

 ## Learning Goal

-* Use `forEach` to Work with an Array
+- Use `forEach` to Work with an Array
-* Explain why `forEach` is the least-expressive collection-processing method
+- Explain why `forEach` is the least-expressive collection-processing method

 # Introduction